candourpro/website/src/docs/primitives/container.md

 # Container

-Container is the most basic primitive component of <Candour />.
+Container is the most basic primitive of <Candour />.
-Every other component builds on this `Container` and passes all the props to this one.
+Every other primitive builds on this `Container` and passes all the props to this one.

 To stay consistent, it is advisable to use it in places where you'd